AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-method.md

 Use the information on this page to determine which Customer Journey Analytics migration method best aligns with your organization's current implementation and future goals.

-The following sections should be read sequentially:
+The following sections should be read sequentially in order to determine the optimal migration method for your organization:

 1. First, [understand the migration methods that are available](#understand-migration-methods).